lms vs elearning

 Blog Sidebar Form

-Needless to say; this is high time for creating online courses.
-And if you’re an instructor looking to host your courses online, you might be undecided between LMS or eLearning Platform.
+If you’re an instructor looking to host your courses online, you might be undecided between LMS or eLearning Platform.

-LMS’s and eLearning platforms: the basics
+LMSs and eLearning Platforms: the Basics

 In terms of the primary principle of giving a learning environment to learners, Learning Management Systems (LMS) and eLearning platforms are very similar.
-That being said, they do differ in some certain key elements.
+That being said, they do differ in certain key elements.

-On the other hand, eLearning platforms are web-based applications that enable their users to create online courses and then host courses for selling.
+• eLearning platforms are web-based applications that enable their users to create online courses and then host courses for selling.
 They usually charge a fee for each sale you make.

-Examples of LMSs and eLearning platforms
+Examples of LMSs and eLearning Platforms

 On the contrary, Adobe Captivate is a wonderful example of an eLearning platform because it allows you to create online courses from the ground up without having any programming skills.
 The application helps administrators and managers with all five phases of learning management, including building online courses, presenting them to learners, measuring performance metrics, encouraging learner collaboration, and reporting.

-LMS vs. eLearning platforms: key differences
+LMS vs. eLearning Platforms: Key Differences

 Despite their similarities in basic functioning, LMSs and eLearning platforms have significant differences.
 Here are the key differences between LMS and eLearning platforms:

-Functionality and flexibility
+Functionality and Flexibility

 LMSs are more feature-rich, with support for file sharing, collaboration, data storage, messaging, and other features.
 On the contrary, eLearning platforms are mainly concentrated on hosting online courses.
 Basic content creation, storage, and other features are included with these platforms.